New hub gives firms taste of artificial intelligence

-SINGAPORE - A facility offering immersive experiences with artificial intelligence was launched on Monday (July 19) to encourage firms to experiment with and develop AI innovations for their businesses.
+A facility offering immersive experiences with artificial intelligence was launched yesterday to encourage firms to experiment with and develop AI innovations for their businesses.

 Hong Kong-based AI company SenseTime also announced partnerships with Business China and the Institute of Technical Education (ITE) to nurture talent in the field through internships and contributions to teaching curriculum.